remix-run/remix/docs/future/vite.md

 ## New build output paths

 There is a notable difference with the way Vite manages the `public` directory compared to the existing Remix compiler.
-During the build, Vite copies files from the `public` directory into `build/client`, whereas the Remix compiler left the `public` directory untouched and used a subdirectory (`public/build`) as the client build directory.
+Vite copies files from the `public` directory into the client build directory, whereas the Remix compiler left the `public` directory untouched and used a subdirectory (`public/build`) as the client build directory.

 In order to align the default Remix project structure with the way Vite works, the build output paths have been changed.

-- The server is now compiled into `build/server` by default.
-- The client is now compiled into `build/client` by default.
+There is now a single `buildDirectory` option that defaults to `"build"`, replacing the separate `assetsBuildDirectory` and `serverBuildDirectory` options.
+This means that, by default, the server is now compiled into `build/server` and the client is now compiled into `build/client`.

-This means that the following configuration defaults have been changed:
+This also means that the following configuration defaults have been changed:

-- [assetsBuildDirectory][assets-build-directory] defaults to `"build/client"` rather than `"public/build"`
 - [publicPath][public-path] defaults to `"/"` rather than `"/build/"`
-- [serverBuildPath][server-build-path] has been split into `serverBuildDirectory` and `serverBuildFile`, with the equivalent default for `serverBuildDirectory` being `"build/server"` rather than `"build"`
+- [serverBuildPath][server-build-path] has been replaced by `serverBuildFile` which defaults to `"index.js"`.
+This file will be written into the server directory within your configured `buildDirectory`.

 ## Additional features & plugins